 If you would like to chat, don’t hesitate to email me at email@example.com.

-A theme of my research is that we can better appreciate the strength of Spinoza’s masterpiece, the Ethics, once we see that he is trying to portray how the world looks to someone who is undergoing a spiritual transformation.
-That's the main idea of my dissertation, Spinoza on Becoming Eternal.
+We can better appreciate the strength of Spinoza’s masterpiece, the Ethics, once we see that he is trying to portray how the world looks to someone who is undergoing a spiritual transformation.
+Or so I argue in Spinoza on Becoming Eternal, a book in progress.

-I am currently working on several essays, including:
+I am now working on several essays, including:

 I have taught five courses at the University of Pennsylvania: Ethics and Language, Topics in Ethics: Love and Sex, Introduction to Early Modern Philosophy, Philosophy of Science, and Philosophy of Social Science.